-GRE scores are required of all applications seeking assistantships and scholarships.
-GRE scores should be sent to the School of Graduate Studies and Research.
-Generally, the minimum GRE score required is (155) on Verbal, and (155) on Quantitative, and 2.5 on Analytical.
+GRE scores may be required of all applicants seeking assistantships and scholarships.
+GRE scores should be sent to the School of Graduate

+Studies and Research.
+Generally, the minimum GRE score is 152 or better on Verbal, and 155 or better on Quantitative.
 The Graduate Admissions Committee may waive GRE requirements if an applicant majored in computer science or computer engineering and has a GPA of 3.2 or higher in computer courses.